the history

 Shah Jahan

-Shah Jahan was a member of the Mughal dynasty that ruled most of northern India from the early 16th to mid-18th centuries.
-After the death of his father, King Jahangir, in 1627, Shah Jahan emerged as the winner of a bitter power struggle with his brothers and crowned himself emperor in Agra in 1628.
+Shah Jahan was a member of the Mughal dynasty which ruled most of North India from the early 16th to the mid 18th century.
+After the death of his father King Jahangir in 1627, Shah Jahan emerged the victor in a bitter power struggle with his brothers and crowned himself emperor at Agra in 1628.

-At his side was Arjumand Banu Begum, better known as Mumtaz Mahal (“Chosen One of the Palace”), whom he married in 1612 and loved being the favorite of his three queens.
+At her side was Arjumand Banu Begum, better known as Mumtaz Mahal (“Chosen One of the Palace”), whom he married in 1612 and enjoyed being the favorite of his three queens.

 In 1631, Mumtaz Mahal died after giving birth to the couple’s fourteenth child.
-Heartbreaking Shah Jahan, known for commissioning a number of impressive structures throughout his reign, ordered the construction of a magnificent mausoleum across the Yamuna River from his royal palace in Agra.
+The heartbreaking Shah Jahan, known for commissioning a number of impressive structures throughout his reign, ordered the construction of a magnificent mausoleum across the River Yamuna from his royal palace in Agra.

 Construction began around 1632 and continued for the next two decades.
 The chief architect was probably Ustad Ahmad Lahouri, an Indian of Persian descent who would later be credited with designing the Red Fort in Delhi.